-The Emissions and Energy Reporting System (EERS) is available for 2018–19 reporting.
-You are able to log in to EERS, enter data and submit your reports.
+The Emissions and Energy Reporting System (EERS) is available for 2019–20 reporting.
+You can log in to EERS, enter data and submit your reports.
 If you experience any log in difficulties, please contact us on 1300 553 542.

-For further information on measurement criteria, please see NGER guides and factsheets.
+For more information on measurement criteria see Guides and factsheets.

 The Clean Energy Regulator will use this page to inform reporters of any issues identified in the Emissions and Energy Reporting System (EERS) and provide advice on what actions reporters should take, including information on status of issue resolution.

-The Clean Energy Regulator will update the identified issues on a regular basis.
+We will update the identified issues on a regular basis, if required.

-If the proposed 'Recommended reporter action/s' is unsuitable or does not resolve your issue, please contact the Clean Energy Regulator for further advice.
+If the proposed 'Recommended reporter action/s' is unsuitable or does not resolve your issue, please contact us for more advice.

-The National Greenhouse and Energy Reporting (Measurement) Determination 2008 (Measurement Determination) has been updated for 2018–19 onwards.
-Amendments include:
+The National Greenhouse and Energy Reporting (Measurement) Determination 2008 (Measurement Determination) has been updated for 2019–20 onwards.

-The Department of the Environment and Energy publishes National Greenhouse and Energy Reporting Technical Guidelines for past and current financial years are available on their website to assist stakeholders in understanding and applying the Measurement Determination.
+The National Greenhouse and Energy Reporting Technical Guidelines for past and current financial years are available on the Department of the Environment and Energy website to assist stakeholders in understanding and applying the Measurement Determination.

 About The Clean Energy Regulator